RandLA-Net: Efficient Semantic Segmentation of Large-Scale Point Clouds: Conclusion

 \textit{Relative Point Position Encoding.} For each of the nearest $K$ points $\{p_i^1 \cdots p_i^k \cdots p_i^K\}$ of the center point $p_i$, we explicitly encode the relative point position as follows:

 where $p_i$ and $p_i^k$ are the x-y-z positions of points, $\oplus$ is the concatenation operation, and $||\cdot||$ calculates the Euclidean distance between the neighbouring and center points.
-It seems that $\mathbf{r}_{i}^{k}$ is encoded from redundant point position information.
+It seems that $\mathbf{r}_{i}^{k}$ is encoded from redundant point positions.
 Interestingly, this tends to aid the network to learn local features and obtains good performance in practice.

 \textit{Point Feature Augmentation.} For each neighbouring point $p_i^k$, the encoded relative point positions $\mathbf{r}_{i}^{k}$ are concatenated with its corresponding point features $\mathbf{f}_i^k$, obtaining an augmented feature vector $\mathbf{\hat{f}}_i^k$.